Alta Silver Black

 I default to viewing resolutions as normative statements that divide ground, but I’m open to arguments in favor of alternative paradigms.
 In general, I believe the affirmative should defend a topical policy action that's a shift from the status quo.
 The negative burden is generally to defend the desirability of the status quo or competitive advocacy.

 Affirmatives should advocate a clearly delineated plan or advocacy, which can be the resolution itself.
 The aff's advocacy text is the basis for negative competition and links, and as such, it must contain any information the aff feels is relevant to those discussions.
-Affs cannot refuse to specify or answer questions regarding elements of their advocacy and then later make permutations or no-link arguments that depend on those specific elements.
+Affs cannot refuse to specify or answer questions regarding elements of their advocacy and then later make permutations or no-link arguments that depend on those elements.
 "Normal means" claims can be an exception but require evidence that the feature in question is assumed.
 Proof that some possible version of the aff could include such a feature is insufficient.
 Refusal to answer direct questions about a particular element of the advocacy will likely take "normal means" claims off the table.

 If you refer to your arguments as “tricks,” it’s a good sign that I’m not the best judge for you.
 Debaters should, whenever possible, advance the best arguments at their disposal.
 Calling your argument a "trick" implies its value lies in surprise or deception, not quality.